Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 Don’t pick a tool because it has the most features.
 Pick the one you’ll actually open every morning.
 A $0 system you use consistently beats a $79/month system you avoid because it’s complicated.

-The best test: download the app, enter three fake customers, create an estimate, and send a payment link to yourself.
+The best test: download the app and enter three fake customers.
+Create an estimate and send a payment link to yourself.
 If that workflow felt natural, you found your tool.
-If you needed to watch three tutorial videos just to send an invoice, move on — you don’t have time to fight your own software in the middle of a job.
+If you needed to watch three tutorial videos just to send an invoice, move on.
+You don’t have time to fight your own software in the middle of a job.